Marry Me, Marry You

-Marry Me, Marry You is a 2021 Philippine drama romantic comedy television series broadcast by Kapamilya Channel directed by Dwein Baltazar and Jojo Saguin, it stars Paulo Avelino and Janine Gutierrez.
-The series premiered on the network's Primetime Bida evening block, Jeepney TV, A2Z, and TV5's Todo Max Primetime Singko, and worldwide via The Filipino Channel from September 13, 2021, to January 21, 2022, on Monday to Friday at 9:30 PM and move on 8:45 PM on its new season and new timeslot, replacing Init sa Magdamag and was replaced by The Broken Marriage Vow.
+Marry Me, Marry You is a Philippine television drama romantic comedy series broadcast by Kapamilya Channel.
+Directed by Dwein Baltazar and Jojo Saguin, it stars Paulo Avelino and Janine Gutierrez.
+It premiered on the network's Primetime Bida line up on September 13, 2021.
+The series concluded on January 21, 2022, with a total of 2 seasons and 95 episodes.

 Premise

 The story is about a couple who navigates the traditional expectations attached to marriage that extends beyond one's partner including their family and friends.